First Battle of Maryang-san: Capture of Hill 220 and the fall of Kowang-San, 4 October 1951

 Given the strong resistance exhibited by the PVA, the Canadians expected a tough fight as 25th Brigade prepared to assault its objectives as part of the second phase of the divisional plan.
 Yet with the loss of Hill 355 and 210 the PVA unexpectedly withdrew from their well-prepared defensive positions, with Hill 159 and 175 captured without opposition.
 Only the 2nd Battalion, Princess Patricia's Canadian Light Infantry encountered any opposition before they captured the two Hill 187 features, losing one killed and six wounded during stiff fighting in which 28 PVA were also killed.
 Indeed, the ease with which the Canadians had captured their initial objectives allowed them to press on, attaining their final objectives on the Jamestown Line by nightfall.
 No further resistance was encountered, although heavy PVA artillery fire caused a number of casualties, including three killed.
 The Canadians subsequently occupied the positions they were destined to hold for the next twenty-two months of fighting.

+On 12 October, 2 PPCLI commanded by Lt.
+Col. James Riley Stone repelled a large force of at least a battalion of PVA attackers during a night action, exacting heavy casualties.
+Stone was awarded a second bar to his DSO for this and other actions that year, which had included the Battle of Kapyong in April 1951.

 Meanwhile, on the 28th Brigade's left flank the Shropshires met slight resistance, securing Hill 210 southwest of Kowang-San by 10:10.
 They were then relieved by the Canadians by nightfall in preparation for the third phase of the operation.
-The brigade plan was now a day behind schedule, although with the unexpected ease experienced by the Canadians, overall, the divisional attack was still running according to plan.
+The brigade plan was now a day behind schedule, although with the unexpected success experienced by the Canadians, overall, the divisional attack was still running according to plan.
 However, determined to hold on following the loss of Hill 355, the PVA moved in fresh troops, heavily reinforcing a number of positions, including Maryang San.